cherdt/docker-scan-targets/README.md

 # docker-scan-targets
-Quickly create Docker targets for scans
+Quickly create Docker targets for scans.
+Assumes you already have Docker installed (recent versions of Kali include Docker).

 ## Usage